 Disclaimer: The following tips are suited towards widows that were legally married simply because the legal ramifications are much greater.
 If your life partner has passed you must coordinate matters such as these with their next of kin especially to get documents that will help your child in the future.
 This advice is based on my personal experience and many other widows arround me.
 Please use your best judgment for what is best for your family.

 I know you will feed your child(ren) but you will absolutely forget about your proper nutrition.
 A bottle of alcohol doesn’t count sorry.
 Drink water, and eat balanced meals even if you need to start with small snacks.
 I get it because I was there three years ago, I was 235lbs with zero appetite.
-My mom would call to check on me and ask when was the last time I ate and I wouldn’t even know the answer.
-Hopefully, people will bring over food so you need to have some even if its a small bite at a time.
+My mom would call to check on me and ask “when was the last time I ate?” to which I could never answer.
+Hopefully, people will bring over food so you need to have some, even if its a small bite at a time.

 2 Assign the Person to Take Your Phone Calls

 You will be berated with an insane amount of phone calls and I can tell you 98% of those calls can wait.
 Family and friends you haven’t spoken to in years, your exes on the prowl, people you barely know will call about the most random things and it can all wait.
-They will see you at the funeral and repass.
-Have a parent or close friend take your phone and instruct them to only give it to you for:
+They will see you at the funeral and repass, speak to them then.
+Have a parent or close friend take your phone right now and instruct them to only give it to you for:

 - Your spouse’s job concerning paperwork